-Exercise 8.23 Implement a back command.
+Exercise 7.23 Implement a back command.
 This command does not have a second word.
-Entering the back command takes the player into the previous room he/she was in.
+Entering the back command takes the player into the last room he/she visited.

-Exercise 8.24 Test your new command.
-Does it work as expected?
-Also, test cases where the command is used incorrectly.
-For example, what does your program do if a player types a second word after the back command?
+Exercise 7.24 Test your new command properly.
+Do not forget negative testing!
+What does your program do if a player types a second word after the back command?
 Does it behave sensibly?
+Are there more cases of negative testing?

-Exercise 8.25 What does your program do if you type "back" twice?
+Exercise 7.25 What does your program do if you type back twice?
 Is this behavior sensible?

-Exercise 8.26 Challenge exercise Implement the back command so that using it repeatedly takes you back several rooms, all the way to the beginning of the game if used often enough.
+Exercise 7.26 Challenge exercise Implement the back command so that using it repeatedly takes you back several rooms, all the way to the beginning of the game if used often enough.
 Use a Stack to do this.
 (You may need to find out about stacks.
 Look at the Java library documentation.)